AlexQuigley/S.C.I.P.E./README.md

     BOT_ID = <Bot ID>           //Copied directly from Discord
 ```

-3) Once finished, open the package.json file and make sure it looks like this:
+3) Once finished, open the VS code terminal (command prompt) and run `npm init -y`.
+This will build the package.json file, open it and make sure it looks just like this:

 ```
    {